yetanalytics/project-pan/README.md

 ## Done

 - Axiom specs:
+    - Basic types: booleans and strings
+    - Timestamps
-    - JSONPath
+    - JSONPath strings
+    - JSON Schema (but only supports draft-07)
+    - RFC 2046 Media Types
     - Language Maps
-    - Booleans, Strings, Timestamps
     - Arrays of axioms
 - Basic syntax validation
 - In-profile identifier links

 ## TODO

-- Axiom specs:
 - IRIs/IRLs/URIs/URLs (This is an xapi-schema problem)
-    - JSON Schema: Currently only draft-07 supported
-- at-context validation
 - Identifiers that link to external profiles (need triple store)
 - Interface to outside world
+- Demo of the completed product

 ## License